Boob Sweat Sucks. But We Have Solutions

 Botox

 In general, there’s no need to talk to a doctor if your sweaty boobs are occasional or just when you workout, says Dr. Golas.
 “But if you’re wearing regular, nice clothing or a normal bra and it’s happening in the AC, that can be problematic, so you should seek out treatment.”
 That treatment might include botox, which is an FDA-approved remedy for excessive perspiration.
 The injections block the nerve signals that make you sweat.
-Each round lasts from three to six months, and may cost up to $1,000 (though insurance may cover it, for some).
+Each round lasts from three to six months, and may cost up to $1,000 (£800).

 Breast surgery

 Maybe underboob sweat is just one more problem in a long line of issues you have with your breasts.
 Maybe you also get intense back pain; you're plagued with frequent irritation; or you just don't feel comfortable with the size of your breasts.
 In some specific and extreme scenarios, Dr. Golas says that breast reduction surgery could be an appropriate solution.
-“If someone has large breasts and they’re interested in a reduction, they should see a board certified plastic surgeon,” she says, adding that in some cases, a breast lift could be worth exploring too — though they're less likely to be covered by insurance than breast reductions, because they're typically deemed cosmetic.
+“If someone has large breasts and they’re interested in a reduction, they should see a board certified plastic surgeon,” she says, adding that in some cases, a breast lift could be worth exploring too.